wd-David/svelte-component-test-recipes/README.md

 + root: options.target || parent_component?.$$.root
 ```

+2. Run `npx patch-package svelte`
+3. Add `"postinstall": "patch-package"` script in your `package.json`

 It can be fixed by [[fix] check for parent_component before accessing root #6646](https://github.com/sveltejs/svelte/pull/6646).

-Also, the lastest update of `svelte-htm` was two years ago, it might not be a good choice in a longer-term.
+Also, the latest update of `svelte-htm` was two years ago, so it might not be a good choice in the longer term.

-> But a relatively better choice at this moment, it'd be great if `@testing-library/svelte` can support it natively.
+> But a relatively better choice now.
+It would be great if `@testing-library/svelte` could support it natively.

 ## Testing a general component with props